Charges for Tuesday-Saturday, 1-4 week hire:

 We are genuinely passionate about helping small companies – those just starting out, those who have just formed, those who have big plans – so we do our best to make producing in London as financially viable as possible.

-We operate on a straight hire basis, with companies taking all of the profits.
+We operate on a straight hire basis, with companies taking 100% of the box office.
 As our little theatre works closely with the pub downstairs, our charges are based on meeting audience minimums.
 We are able to keep our room hire as low as possible (or nothing at all!) if we have a guaranteed number of people coming in and spending their money on the bar.

-We are dedicated supporting new and emerging companies, first time writers, producers, and directors, as well as companies just looking to take a risk.
-As such, we offer select Sunday and Monday slots throughout the year for absolute free, with companies taking all the profit.
+We are dedicated to supporting new and emerging companies, first time writers, producers, and directors, as well as creatives just looking to take a risk.
+As such, we offer Sunday and Monday slots for just £50, with companies taking 100% the box office.
 Our usual terms apply, with the only difference being a minimum occupancy of 25 people.